Azure/azure-powershell/src/IotHub/IotHub/help/Invoke-AzIotHubManualFailover.md

 # Invoke-AzIotHubManualFailover

 ## SYNOPSIS
-Initiate a manual failover for the IoT Hub to the geo-paired disaster recovery region.
+Invoke failover process for the IoT Hub to the geo-paired disaster recovery region.

 ## SYNTAX